 Resistance to water penetration for retro-reflective devices

-1. Test for retro-reflectors and retro-reflective markings
+1. Test for retro-reflective devices

 1.1.
 Retro-reflective devices whether part of a lamp or not, or a sample unit of retro-reflective marking, shall be stripped of all removable parts and immersed for 10 minutes in water at a temperature of 50 °C ± 5 °C, the highest point of the upper part of the illuminating surface being 20 mm below the surface of the water.
 This test shall be repeated after turning the retro-reflective device through 180°, so that the illuminating surface is at the bottom and the rear face is covered by about 20 mm of water.
 These sample units shall then be immediately immersed in the same conditions in water at a temperature of 25 °C ± 5 °C.